gao-lab/FunTFBS/README.md

 # FunTFBS
-FunTFBS is used for identifying transcriptional factor binding sites (TFBS) which have transcriptional regulatory functions.
+FunTFBS is used for identifying transcriptional factor binding sites (TFBS) which have **transcriptional regulatory functions**.
 Given a set of candidate TFBS, FunTFBS can filter for functional ones based on the correlation between frequencies in binding motifs and conservation scores (the absolute value of PhyloP) across base pairs.

 ## Prerequisite
 1. perl (5.010 or later)